cmdwtf/Odiin/README.md

 A vast majority of the code in this repository is designed to be cross compiled from any platform.
 This section will discuss some of the tools you'll need on your path.
 With the exception of perhaps Python depending on how you install it, you'll need to add all these tools to your path manually, or use full paths.

  I'm currently targeting an ARM device, and making use of the [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) 9-2020-Q2 on Windows.
 Look in `BuildSettings.mk`, and set your paths in there accordingly.
+Currently, the bootloader requires that the toolchain is on your path, so you'll need it there or will have to edit the bootloader makefile to account for it.
 If you're using VS Code, you may want to update the path to your install in `.vscode/c_cpp_properties.json` as well, as it's used for the C++ plugin to generate error squiggles.
 You may very well have luck building with other tools or on other platforms, but at this point in the project life-cycle, that's an exercise left to the reader.

 I'm using Visual Studio Code as my primary editor, and have provided a .vscode folder with tasks I'm performing often to build/flash/etc. There's also a `.code-workspace` file, though that's just more for continence than anything.

 The vscode tasks (and building in general) use the GNU `make` to run.
 You'll need `make` on your path (I'm using the latest from [chocolatey](https://chocolatey.org/packages/make)).
 As well, you'll need the [nRF5x-Command-Line-Tools for Win32](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools/Download#infotabs).

 You'll need `python` 3, and a few tools to finish building and flash.
 Where you install Python from is not important as long as it's on your path (and probably your Scripts directory, too.)
-In either user space or in a venv, you'll want to `pip install` at least `pyocd`, `intelhex`, and maybe `adafruit-nrfutil` if you're tinkering with the bootloader.
+In either user space or in a venv, you'll want to `pip install` at least `pyocd`, `intelhex`, and `adafruit-nrfutil` for building the bootloader.

 ##### Make sure to `git submodule update --init --recursive` after checking out this repo, or using `--recurse-submodules` when you clone!